 Welcome to a new semester!
-And welcome (or welcome back) to everyone who is returning to in-person classes or new to City Tech.
+And welcome to everyone new to City Tech; we are so excited to see so many new faces on campus.

 Learning or teaching online?
 We’ve still got you covered.